 CEMs (Contract Electronics Manufacturers) are companies that make products under contract for other companies.
 They typically take on, wholly or partially, the manufacturing responsibility for OEMs in sectors like industrial, defence, oil and gas, test and measurement, computing, instrumentation, communications and transportation.

-Thousands of different products are manufactured each week by contract manufacturers, which are then usually branded with the OEM's name and then sold out by the OEM to its customer base.
+Thousands of different products are manufactured each week by contract manufacturers, which are then usually branded with the OEM's name and sold out by the OEM to its customer base.

 What is an ODM?